redis/redis-doc/commands/eval.md

 affects the execution of the script itself, but does not modify the database selected by the client calling the script.

-The semantical change between patch level releases was needed since the old behavior was inherently incompatible with the Redis replication layer and was the cause of bugs.
+The semantic change between patch level releases was needed since the old behavior was inherently incompatible with the Redis replication layer and was the cause of bugs.